Research involving the NHS

 Research involving the NHS and Covid-19

-Some research involving the NHS is continuing.
-However, NHS resources continue to be under pressure and there are issues to consider around risk, safety and ethics.
+Research involving the NHS is continuing.
+However, NHS resources continue to be under pressure and there are issues to consider around risk, safety, and ethics.

 At the University level, the guidance for in-person contact with human participants requires that this type of research is carefully planned and considered.
 This is covered in more detail on the interim guidance for research involving humans webpage but to summarise, research involving in-person face-to-face contact must satisfy three conditions:

 - It must be permissible (so complies with applicable University, local and national restrictions and in the case of the NHS, any NHS board requirements, capacity limitations or restrictions).